Washington D.C. Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Washington D.C.

-Washington D.C. requires written notice to end a month-to-month lease.
-In general, service requires hand delivery or mailing to the address of record.
+Washington D.C. requires written notice for ending a month-to-month lease.
+Service in most cases requires either hand delivery, or mailing to the address of record.

 Required Notice To Raise the Rent on a Washington D.C.
 Month-to-Month Lease

-Washington D.C. requires that notice for a rental increase be delivered in writing, at least 60 days in advance of when the increase is scheduled to take effect.
+Washington D.C. requires delivering notice for a rental increase in writing, at least 60 days in advance of when it’s scheduled to take effect.

 Eviction in Washington D.C.
 Month-to-Month Rentals

-Washington D.C. tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Washington D.C. tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Washington D.C. typically take two to eight months.

 For more information on the eviction process in Washington D.C., click here.